Data model

 deleted_at timestamp Date of deletion

-Data model export references applications, databases and servers logics attached to a container.
+The aata model export lists applications, databases, and logical servers linked with a container.

-In the application, an application can be attached to a container from these two objects.
+In the app, an application can be linked to a container from these two objects.

-A database can be attached to a container from these two objects.
+A database can be linked to a container from these two objects.

-A logical server can be attached to a container from a containing object.
+A logical server can be linked to a container from a container object.

 Logical flows